daffl/rubberduck/readme.md

 ## Asynchronous punching

 You can also punch asynchronous methods, that execute a callback instead of returning the value.
-In this case the _after_ events receives an array of the callbacks arguments instead of a single return value.
+In this case the _after_ events receives an array of the callback parameters instead of a single return value.
 Just tell the event emitter the position of the callback in your arguments list when punching a method (use -1 if the callback is at the end of the argument list):